-Effective July 1, 2020, wages and salaries of the unit employees shall be increased by two percent (2.0%).
-Effective the first full pay period following November 1, 2020, wages and salaries of the unit employees shall be increased by the one percent (1.0%).
+Effective the first full pay period after July 1, 2021, wages and salaries of the unit employees shall be increased by three quarter percent (0.75%).

+Effective the first full pay period after January 1, 2022, wages and salaries of the unit employees shall be increased by three quarter percent (0.75%).